Employer of Record

 Employee Onboarding

-When onboarding a new employee in Portugal, several online regulatory forms must be completed and processes followed.
-It is essential for the employer to ensure that the new employee has both a tax number and a social security number.
+When onboarding a new employee in Portugal, several regulatory forms must be completed and processes followed.
+It is essential for the employer to ensure that the new employee has the necessary tax and social security registrations.

 The employee’s tax number is necessary for the company to submit monthly tax declarations related to labor income.

-The social security number is required to register the employee with the Social Security and Compensation Funds web portal and to submit monthly social security contributions.
+The social security number is required to register the employee with Social Security and to submit monthly social security contributions.

 Off-boarding

-When offboarding an employee in Portugal, certain online regulatory forms must be completed, and specific processes followed.
-The employer must ensure that all departing employees are officially dismissed through the Social Security and Compensation Funds web portals, typically by the 10th of the following month.
+When offboarding an employee in Portugal, certain regulatory forms must be completed and specific processes followed.
+The employer must ensure that departing employees are reported correctly to the relevant Portuguese authorities within the applicable deadlines.

 EOR Solutions in Portugal